mecid/mecid.github.io/_posts/2024-08-06-customizing-windows-in-swiftui.md

 {% include friends.html %}

 #### Size
-The SwiftUI framework provides the *defaultSize* view modifier, which allows us to set the default size of the window presented.
+The SwiftUI framework provides the *defaultSize* view modifier, which allows us to set the default size of the window.

 ```swift
 struct SugarBotApp: App {